impostorsguides/impostorsguides.github.io/rbenv/1-k-content.md

  - We don't reach the "first line of rbenv exec" logline until we're executing the command which is run by the `system` call.
  - At this point, we're passing `RBENV_VERSION=system` to `ruby -e`.
  - This explains why we see `RBENV_VERSION inside rbenv-exec: system` as the 2nd logline.
- - Because this value is defined, we don't enter the `if` block, and therefore we *don't* see the "inside ‘if' block" logline.
+ - Because this value is defined, we don't enter the `if` block, and therefore we *don't* see the "inside 'if' block" logline.
  - Because of this, in turn, we don't set `RBENV_VERSION` equal to the output of `rbenv-version-file-read`, which would have set `RBENV_VERSION` equal to 2.7.5.
 Instead, we leave its value as "system".
  - Because its value is still "system" by the time it reaches [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L44), we never prepend `PATH` with `RBENV_BIN_PATH` (i.e. the RBENV-specific path to the user's requested command).
 In our case, remember, that requested command is "ruby".
  - Because `PATH` never gets prepended with the RBENV-specific path to the user's command, we use the default system path to that command.
 In our case, that default system path to "ruby" is `/usr/bin/ruby`.